adamedx/adamedx.github.io/_posts/2018-08-08-Microsoft-Graph-via-PowerShell.md

 application/json;odata.metadata=minimal;odata.streaming=true;IEEE754Compatible=false;charset=utf-8
 ```

-From this we see that `Invoke-WebRequest` performs the following functions to make the Graph call:
+From this we see that `InvokeGraphRequest` performs the following functions to make the Graph call:

 1. Generates a URI based off of `https://graph.microsoft.com` to save you some typing
 2. Sets the appropriate content header and importantly sets the `Authorization` header to the value of the passed via the  `-GraphAccessToken` option -- witout the token, the call would fail with an `unauthorized` error.